Nonlinear conjugate gradient for smooth convex functions: Computational experiments

-Our results for the three algorithms on the eight problems are shown in Table~\ref{tab:results}.
-We set an iteration limit of 500,000 for C+AG and CG-Descent and 1,000,000 for AG (since each AG iteration requires one function-gradient evaluation, whereas an iteration of C+AG or CG-Descent requires approximately two).
+Our results for the four algorithms on the eight problems are shown in Table~\ref{tab:results}.
+We set a limit of $10^6$ function-gradient evaluations for C+AG and AG.

-The results in Table~\ref{tab:results} show that C+AG outperformed both AG and CG-Descent in every case except the last row.
-We see from this table that for some problems AG significantly outperformed CG-Descent, while for others it was the opposite.
-But in all cases, C+AG did as about as well as or better than whichever of AG or CG-Descent performed better.
+The results in Table~\ref{tab:results} show that C+AG outperformed both AG and CG-Descent in most cases.
+In all cases, C+AG did as about as well as or better than whichever of AG or CG-Descent performed better.